GITxINIT/course/problems/git-reset/01/README.md

 In case something goes wrong and you want to start from a clean slate, you can use `git reset && git checkout knapsack` (or `git reset --hard` to reset the state of the whole repository).

 After you're done, test the result by running `test.sh`.

+## Extra problem
+Try to achieve the same by moveing the wholw file out of the index with `git reset` and staging only the relevent changes with `git add -p`.